silversword-do/Hackathon-Project/frontend/README.md

 # Transit App Frontend

-React frontend application for the Transit App with three main screens: Home, Map, and Settings.
+React frontend application for the Transit App with authentication and three main screens: Home, Map, and Settings.

 ## Features

+- **Login Screen**: Secure authentication with demo credentials
 - **Home Screen**: Welcome page with feature overview and quick actions
 - **Map Screen**: Interactive map view for tracking buses and viewing routes
-- **Settings Screen**: Configuration for API settings and app preferences
+- **Settings Screen**: Configuration for API settings, app preferences, and logout

 ## Setup